Grade 7 Course Selection Guide

 Literacy Skills 7 LRC - 7942

-Reading for English Language Learners - 7410
+Reading for English Learners - 7410

 This full-year, multidimensional reading class for entering and emerging EL students (Newcomers) integrates all four domains of speaking, reading, writing and listening to enable EL students to make continued growth in their language and literacy development.
 This course is designed to strengthen students’ reading skills by engaging students in daily, intensive reading instruction with a focus on word analysis, vocabulary, reading fluency, and comprehension skills and strategies aligned with the Council Rock reading curriculum.
 The course is co-taught by an ELD Specialist and a Reading Specialist.
 Placement in the course is determined by the ELD Specialist and informed by WIDA ACCESS/WIDA Screener scores.
 Small group instruction (capped at 14).